adriannovegil/awesome-observability/README.md

  * [inspectIT Ocelot](https://inspectit.rocks/) - Java agent for collecting performance, tracing and business data
  * [Kamon](https://kamon.io/) - Monitoring applications running on the JVM
  * [Netflix Vector](http://getvector.io/) - An on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser
- * [express-status-monitor](https://github.com/RafalWilinski/express-status-monitor) - Simple, self-hosted module based on Socket.io and Chart.js to report realtime server metrics for Express-based node servers
+ * [Express State Metrics](https://github.com/RafalWilinski/express-status-monitor) - Simple, self-hosted module based on Socket.io and Chart.js to report realtime server metrics for Express-based node servers
- * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects
+ * [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics) - kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects

 ### Tracing